Woodland creation plan

-Following a detailed land character assessment and key phases of public and stakeholder consultation and co-design, we have now created the final design for the woodland.
+Following a detailed land character assessment and key phases of public and stakeholder consultation and co-design, the woodland spatial masterplan has been created.
 The masterplan meets the design brief and will guide the creation of York Community Woodland, ensuring it meets the community woodland vision, agreed project objectives and Forestry Commission regulatory requirements.

 Future plans for the woodland include: